- What are termites?

 We often hear people saying that they thought their house was safe from termites because it was built from bricks or concrete.
 Concrete can crack and open and in doing so allow termites to enter.
 Moreover, most construction combines elements of wood and its products.

 Structures that are partly under the ground, like shelters and car parks, are at greater risk.
 Houses on stilts are indeed safer, to some degree, but we’ve seen a number of apartments where termites found their way through cardboard and wooden parts that were integrated when the stilts were built into the apartment.

-Low-risk houses are houses that are built entirely from a metallic frame.
-Houses are built entirely from a double layer of bricks and metal roof struts.
+Low risk houses are houses which are built entirely from a metallic frame.
+Houses built entirely from a double layer of bricks and metal roof struts.
 Houses on metallic stilts which do not touch the ground, or houses with stone walls made of concrete.
 Even so, most of these houses are built with different wooden parts which can be very expensive to replace after a termite attack.